Implement Gain-Scheduled PID Controllers

 C that is entered in the Breakpoints 1

-field.
+parameter.
 For concentration values that fall between entries in

 P Lookup Table block performs linear interpolation to determine the